Jesse Rutledge Baker

 Aug 18, 1967

 Killed in Action.
 Lt Baker was lost when the jeep in which he was a passenger detonated a box mine in a road near Da Nang in Quang Nam Province, South Vietnam.
-The driver of the jeep was wounded and required aeromedical evacuation, but survived the incident.

 "There are many, many stories I could tell, but the best one is how Jesse became a Marine.
 Our company, W. E. Baker & Son, is a commercial contractor.
 Jesse always wanted to expand into bridge construction so he hired on with a bridge crew during school breaks.
 One day they were removing the cribbing from under a bridge after the concrete pour.
 The scaffolding being used fell and Jesse fell onto the pile of lumber, landing on his back.